BusinessOptics/gryphon/README.md

 4. When you are finished give a keyboard intterupt to the terminal by pressing `ctrl-c` to stop the container
 5. (OPTIONAL) To remove the exited containers run `sudo docker rm $(sudo docker ps -q -f status=exited)`

-You may wish to get the exec command for a specific container for which you know the cluster on which it is running without loading the site. curling 127.0.0.1/cli/exec/<cluster>/<container> will net this result.
+You may wish to get the exec command for a specific container for which you know the cluster on which it is running without loading the site. running `curl 127.0.0.1/cli/exec/CLUSTER_NAME/CONTAINER_NAME` will net this result.

 If you wish to pipe this automatically into bash add this function to your .bash_profile